Training Tomorrow's Scientists

 You can see their enthusiasm in action on our Through their Lens series.

 Undergraduate and Master's Students (Bridges)

-For our undergraduate and masters-level students, Bridges to Stem Cell Research Awards provide coursework and internships at California state schools and community colleges.
-These programs train young scientists to fill jobs in California’s growing stem cell research sector—filling a void predicted by both BayBio and the California Public Policy Institute.
+For our undergraduate and masters-level students, Bridges to Stem Cell Research Awards provide coursework and internships at California state schools and community colleges, followed by paid internships at the state's top university and industry stem cell labs.
+These programs train young scientists to fill jobs in California’s growing stem cell research sector—filling a void predicted by both California Life Sciences Association and the California Public Policy Institute.
 The programs’ first graduates are already being hired into skilled research technician positions and being accepted into medical and graduate schools in large numbers.

-Our first round of funding in 2006 was to support Training grants to make sure California had scientists with the training needed to develop stem cell based therapies.
-These awards support graduate students and post-graduate students carrying out stem cell research in California institutions.
-Many of our training grant recipients have gone on to start their own stem cell research labs as faculty members and are carrying forward stem cell advances for the next generation of therapies.
+Our first round of funding in 2006 was to support Training grants to make sure California had scientists with the training needed to develop stem cell-based treatments.
+These awards supported graduate students and post-graduate students carrying out stem cell research in California institutions.
+Many of our training grant recipients have gone on to start their own stem cell research labs as faculty members and are carrying forward stem cell advances for the next generation of stem cell treatments.

 Although their formal education is over, new faculty members need support while they are starting up their labs.
-CIRM provides a stable source of funding for the best young faculty members, helping them to establish their stem cell research programs.
-Our recurring New Faculty Awards support faculty for five years while they launch their stem cell research careers.
+CIRM has provided a stable source of funding for some of the best young faculty members through our New Faculty Awards, which have helped them establish their stem cell research programs in California.